Go Back Up

 • Annually

 You can change your reporting frequency as much as you like.
-However, you must report your benefits by December 31 of the year the benefits were received.
+But you must report by December 31 of the year your employees received their benefits.

 Conclusion

 Imputed income is something all employers should understand.
-Whether you run your payroll manually or have a payroll service provider, you must track imputed income, report fringe benefits, and include the tax totals on your employees’ W-2s.
+Whether you run your payroll manually or use payroll software, you must track imputed income, report fringe benefits, and include the tax totals on your employees’ W-2s.

 Elizabeth Walker